jbgaela/ecommerce/README.md

-# ecommerce
+# Ecommerce
-A ecommerce app made with React, NextJS, prisma and mysql
+An ecommerce app made with React, NextJS, prisma and mysql